caseyanderson/physcpu1/_posts/briefs/2023-02-09-paper-circuits.md

 * has two possible outputs (LEDs)
 * allows audience/user to control outputs
 * prompts or rewards audience/user interaction
-* uses one disguised / hidden / DIY button
+* uses one disguised / hidden / paper button (toggle or momentary)
 * document final deployment, present to class as a video

+### rubric

+The rubric for this prototype can be found [here](https://docs.google.com/spreadsheets/d/1qAXay6ebmHPPrF0GtWqGwK-D7JQ_MWckpyl9-CdaGwc/edit?usp=sharing).